End of 'glasnost'

 In the accompanying diagram, this pointer might be the nonims

 , but it's not labeled as such.

 Sidenote: The diagram shows clearly why Wheatstone's differential measurement apparatus was called a bridge!
 You can almost see trains and horses rumbling across the scale.
 I'd always wondered about the terminology, because there's no bridgey-ness in the schematic,

 Update Mar 2013: Found the answer.

-The book above contained a typo or misunderstanding.
+The book above contained a misreading of handwritten manuscript.
 It should have been NONIUS, not NONIMS.
 Here's a passage from the 1816 Encyclopedia Perthensis that makes it all clear:

 Transcribed: "NONIUS, the name which was not many years ago given to the common device for subdividing the arcs of quadrants and other astronomical instruments, from the persuasion that it was invented by Nonius or Nunez.
 But the generality of astronomers of the present age, transferring the honour of the invention from Nunez to Peter Vernier ... have called this method of division by his name."

 is a perfectly familiar term, though I suspect it's nearly obsolete now.
 Old electronic measuring instruments, or the cylinder of a micrometer, use a vernier scale to add more precision without adding an extra geared-down dial.
 In later use on electronic equipment, the term came to mean a dial with an extra geared-down knob, especially a nice smooth one

 .... thus inverting the original purpose!
 The word itself probably contributed to this inversion.
 Say verniiiiieeeerrrr